 In our maths lessons we will be:

-- Learning about the place value of numbers to 100
+- Recapping on the place value of numbers up to 100

 Phonics is especially important for reading and writing.
 We have already started learning phase 5 phonics sounds and how to apply these sounds in their reading and writing.